-For boats equipped with an engine flush kit you must winterize the engine flush fitting mounted to the transom of the boat:
+7. For boats equipped with an engine flush kit you must winterize the engine flush fitting mounted to the transom of the boat:

-- · Remove the boat from the water. - Drain the engine according to the Ilmor Engine Owner's Manual included with the Owner's Manual Information Packet. - Add one (1) gallon of marine grade antifreeze to a five (5) gallon bucket. - Attach a garden hose to the flush valve adapter mounted on the transom.
+- Remove the boat from the water. - Drain the engine according to the Ilmor Engine Owner's Manual included with the Owner's Manual Information Packet. - Add one (1) gallon of marine grade antifreeze to a five (5) gallon bucket. - Attach a garden hose to the flush valve adapter mounted on the transom.
 Place the other end of the hose in the bucket with the antifreeze. - Start the engine and allow the engine to draw the antifreeze into the motor.
 DO NOT EXCEED 1100 engine RPM.
-Once all the antifreeze has been drawn out of the bucket and into the engine, turn the engine off to prevent loss of antifreeze or overheating.

-Use duct tape to seal exhaust flaps to prevent dirt and nesting rodents from entering the engine or exhaust system.
+Once all the antifreeze has been drawn out of the bucket and into the engine, turn the engine off to prevent loss of antifreeze or overheating. - 8.
+Use duct tape to seal exhaust flaps preventing dirt and animals from entering the engine or exhaust system.

-On X26 boats equipped with a head, clean the tanks with a mild cleaner or warm soapy water that will not harm the tank.
+- 9. On X26 boats equipped with a head, clean the tanks with a mild cleaner or warm soapy water that will not harm the tank.
 Avoid all petroleum-based household cleaners.
 Always clean and dry the head before storage.
 Failure to do so may cause unnecessary odors and damage to the tanks, which are not covered under warranty.
-If using antifreeze in the head, drain the potable water tank and add freshwater antifreeze to the potable water tank.
-Flush the antifreeze and water mixture through the head and into the waste holding tank.
+If using antifreeze in the head, drain the potable water tank and add freshwater antifreeze and water mixture through the head and into the waste holding tank.
 Then empty the holding tank.
-Never use automotive-type antifreeze in the freshwater system.
+Never use automotive-type anti-freeze in the freshwater system. - 10.
+If the tower will be lowered during storage, be certain that the tower does not rest on the boat upholstery or on any support that rests on the upholstery.
+The tower or support(s) may leave a permanent imprint on the upholstery.
+This is not covered under warranty.
+For ProStar models use the black tower support legs included with the boat from the dealership to keep the tower from resting on the motor box.